Jcbnunez/uvm-fqr/Practicums/Pract4.2_Basic_HW_permutations.md

 HW.fit(10,180,810)
 ```

+## Data challenge 2: Assessing the statiscal robustness of the test statistic using permutation analyses

+**Parametric vs Non-Parametric testing** is a core concept of this challenge.
+As we have discussed in the course, many of the P-values that we have seen derive from test that make some rather "stringent" assumtions about the data and the model being tested.
+Yet, herein lies the challenge, what if we are unsure that our data fits the parameters of the test well.
+Or, alternatively, what if we wanted to test our data free of assumptions tied to distributions.
+Enter "permutation" tests.

 # Extra Stuff: Producing large simulations using arrays

 Lets say that you wanted to conduct a simulation experiment trying to determine the number of Hardy & Weinberg **false positives** that you observe as a function of _sample size_,  _allele frequency_, as well as a function of statistical stringency, i.e,. $\alpha$ across 1000 simulated loci.